 IRVING, Texas (AP) -- The CEO of Exxon Mobil Corp. received compensation worth $28.1 million last year, a 3 percent increase over the previous year, according to an Associated Press analysis of a company regulatory filing.

-Most of Rex W. Tillerson's compensation came in the form of stock awards — the company valued them at $19.6 million on the day they were granted.
+Most of Rex W. Tillerson's compensation was in the form of stock awards, which the largest U.S. oil company valued at $21.3 million when they were granted.

 His overall compensation for 2013 was up from $27.2 million in 2012, under The AP's calculation.